eddyowen/Zenon/README.md

 ![Zenon](docs/zenon_logo/zn_logo.png)

 **Zenon Engine** is an open-source C++/OpenGL toy engine for Windows that I'll be building as I learn more about game engine development and reinforce my graphics programming knowledge.
 This framework should not be used for any production application as the code may potentially contain bugs <br/>

+## Getting Started
+Visual Studio 2019 or 2022 are the recommended versions to work with this engine.
+As mentioned before, the development will be focused on Windows for now.

+<ins>**1.
+Downloading the repository:**</ins>

+Clone the repository with `git clone https://github.com/eddyowen/Zenon`.
+As explained in the next step, there's no need to clone recursively.

+<ins>**2.
+Configuring the project using the `zen` tool**</ins>

+Open a terminal where the repository is located and access the `Scripts` directory.
+Once in that location, you can execute the `zen` tool the following way:

+#### Format
+    zen <arg>
+#### Arguments

+    gensln  - initializes all the submodules, configures the dependencies and generates the project files. opensln - launches Visual Studio and opens the solution. clean   - clears project files and deletes build outputs.